 Courses are offered on campus at NAIT, where students will receive face-to-face instruction from highly qualified and experienced Power Engineering instructors.

-Courses are offered at the 5th, 4th, and 3rd Class levels.
+Courses are offered at the 5th and 4th class levels.

 Alberta Boiler Safety Association examinations are not included in the Power Engineering courses.
 Students must apply to ABSA to write the provincial examinations.